Export Showcase Program

 RBC Emerging Arts Project Grants

 Supporting the arts is a long-standing priority of RBC®.
-We recognize the important role they play in building vibrant communities and strong economies.
-We also recognize the struggle many artists go through to gain the recognition they need to become successful in their practice.
+Funding plays an important role in building vibrant communities and strong economies.
+The struggle many artists go through to gain the recognition they need to become successful in their practice.

 Support results-driven programming to help artists bridge the gap from emerging to established, in the early stages of their career, by providing exposure to new/diverse audiences, access to networks/connections and mentorship.